Posted by Kaylee Wood | Last update: April 28, 2020

 It can be extremely vexing when you want to play a common file format - MP4 and it ends up in "fail to open" or "black screen" situation in VLC.
-There are many possible reasons that might lead to this issue like nonstandard MP4 codecs and corrupted MP4 files.
-Here, we provide you serval efficient solutions to VLC not playing MP4 problem.
+There are many possible reasons that might lead to this VLC not playing MP4 issue like nonstandard MP4 codecs and corrupted MP4 files.
+Here, we provide you serval efficient solutions to VLC won't MP4 problem.

 If you are not a VLC dedicated user, we recommend you one of the best alternatives to VLC for MP4 playback – 5KPlayer.
-This media player supports almost all MP4 file codecs and plays any MP4 files with powerful restoring and rendering ability.
+This MP4 media player supports almost all MP4 file codecs and plays any MP4 files up to 4K with powerful restoring and rendering ability.
 It reads even incomplete and damaged MP4 videos.
-Download it right now!
+Download it right now to have a try!

 There are many reasons that might lead to "VLC won't play MP4" issue: your MP4 files might get corrupted, the output selected might be incorrect, the video codec might not be supported, the MP4 file may have several video, audio, subtitle streams that burden VLC too much in decoding them.
 Make sure that the problem not lying in the MP4 file itself, and then you are good to go with the following solutions.